Gaza Health Ministry says over 29,000 Palestinians have been killed in Israel-Hamas war | Law-Order

 The Health Ministry said 107 bodies were brought to hospitals in the last 24 hours.
 That brings the total number of fatalities to 29,092 since the start of the war.

 The ministry does not distinguish between civilians and combatants in its records, but says around two-thirds of those killed were women and children.
-It says over 69,000 Palestinians have been wounded.
+More than 69,000 Palestinians have been wounded, overwhelming the territory's hospitals, less than half of which are even partially functioning.

 The Health Ministry is part of the Hamas-run government in Gaza but maintains detailed records of casualties.
 Its figures from previous wars in Gaza have largely matched those of UN agencies, independent experts and even Israel's own tallies.